 BKSM/Grace Cathedral Library

-The library has a wide range of books available to check out to assist BKSM students in preparing for class presentations and completing writing assignments and provides a wealth of resources to help students prepare to show proficiency in the six areas outlined by the canons of the Episcopal Church (Title III, Canon 7, Section 5a).
+The library has a wide range of books available in its lending collection to assist BKSM students prepare for class presentations and complete course assignments, and it provides a wealth of resources to equip individuals, lay and ordained, engage in church ministry.

 If you would like make a financial contribution to enhance BKSM library services, please contact the Very Rev. Dr. Don Compier, BKSM dean, at email@example.com.

 Through the kindness of Nazarene Theological Seminary’s Center for Pastoral Leadership in Kansas City, MO, BKSM now offers students full access to all databases used in theological education for just $99 a year, per student.

 In addition, this program provides you with a library card, multiple copies of Microsoft Office, and a whole library of continuing education courses, among other benefits.
 This opportunity is available to anyone, not just to current BKSM students.

 For more information or to sign up, visit cpl.nts.edu.